-- 1. Enter the service mode (see section 2-2-1). - Press Function, enter 40, then press SET.
+- 1. Enter the service mode (see section 2-2-1). - 2.
+Press Function, enter 40, then press SET.

 The upper line on the LCD shows the ROM version "VER x.xx dd.mm.yy c" (x.xx = version, dd.mm.yy = date, c = country setting).
-The lower line on the LCD shows "CLK 0.LEV RAMC". - 3.
-Press RAMC for RAM clear. - 4.1 Clock Oscillator Adjustment This function is not for service.WARNING: Do not use this function. - 4.2 Tx Level Fine Adjustment This function is not for service.
-WARNING: Do not use this function. - 4.3 RAM Clear RAM is all reset to the initial settings and the CPU is restarted.
-WARNING: With this function, all the previous settings will be reset to the initial settings for Hong Kong.
-Program the correct country code after clearing the RAM (bit switch 2; see section 3-1).
+The lower line on the LCD shows "CLK 0.LEV RAMC".

+- 3. Press CLK for clock oscillator adjustment, 0.LEV for fine tx level adjustment, and RAMC for RAM clear. - 4.1 Clock Oscillator Adjustment

+This function is not for service.
+The oscillator has been adjusted in the factory.
+However, if the clock does not work correctly, please check the frequency of the oscillator with this function.
+The frequency of the output from TP401 has to be at 16,384 (\pm 0.04) Hz.
+Adjust the frequency by means of C403 on the FCE.
+Press Stop and reassemble the machine after you have completed the adjustment.

+4.2 Tx Level Fine Adjustment

+This function lets the machine output a 2,100Hz signal with a -9 dBm output level.

+Connect a millivoltmeter (the accuracy should be better than 1%) and a 600 ohm resistor between Line-a and Line-b on the LINE jack while the machine is switched off.
+Then enter this mode and adjust the level at -9.5 (\pm 0.1) dBm (259.5 \pm 3 mV) by means of the variable resistor R374.

+Press Stop and reassemble the machine after you have completed the adjustment.

+4.3 RAM Clear

+RAM is all reset to the initial settings and the CPU is restarted.

+WARNING: With this function, all the previous settings will be reset to the initial settings.